Tonsure: Eastern Christianity

 Today in Eastern Orthodoxy and in the Eastern Catholic Churches of Byzantine Rite, there are three types of tonsure: baptismal, monastic, and clerical.
 It always consists of the cutting of four locks of hair in a cruciform pattern: at the front of head as the celebrant says "In the Name of the Father", at the back of head at the words "and the Son", and on either side of the head at the words "and the Holy Spirit".
 In all cases, the hair is allowed to grow back; the tonsure as such is not adopted as a hairstyle.

 Baptismal tonsure

-Baptismal tonsure is performed during the rite of Holy Baptism as a first sacrificial offering by the newly baptized.
-This tonsure is always performed, whether the one being baptized is an infant or an adult.
+Baptismal tonsure is performed during the rite of Holy Baptism as a first sacrificial offering by the newly baptised.
+This tonsure is always performed, whether the one being baptised is an infant or an adult.

 Monastic tonsure

-Monastic tonsure (of which there are three grades: Rassophore, Stavrophore and the Great Schema), is the rite of initiation into the monastic state, symbolic of cutting off of self-will.
+Monastic tonsure (of which there are three grades: Rasophore, Stavrophore and the Great Schema), is the rite of initiation into the monastic state, symbolic of cutting off of self-will.
 Orthodox monks traditionally never cut their hair or beards after receiving the monastic tonsure as a sign of the consecration of their lives to God (reminiscent of the Vow of the Nazirite).